CenturyLinkCloud/PublicKB/Servers/using-a-software-defined-virtual-nassan-on-centurylink-cloud.md

 ### Connecting to NAS or Block Storage on Windows
 The examples below are just examples of using a Windows 2012 R2 Virtual Instance to mount a CIFS and iSCSI Volume.
 Customers should follow standard NFS mount procedures for Linux Instances.
   * If you are leveraging a centralized Active Directory DNS we recommend you add an (A) record so the SoftNAS can be resolved via name or IP.
-  * To map a CIFS share use the command line to execute (or Map Network Drive in the Desktop)
+  * To map a CIFS share use the command line to execute (or Map Network Drive in the Desktop).

       ```
         net use * \\nasip or name\share name.
 In this example the command was net use * \\softnas\cifs_share.